 Numerical Studies on Superconducting Proximity Effects, Superconducting Valve Transport Phenomena, and on the Dynamics of Dislocations in Quantum Crystals

-The third area involves studies dynamics of dislocations, and related phenomena in quantum crystals.
-The focus is on the coupling between dislocation dynamics and superfluid fields in solid quantum systems.
+- Dynamics of dislocations, and related phenomena in quantum crystals.
+The researchers focus on the coupling between dislocation dynamics and superfluid fields in solid quantum systems.